GenericMappingTools/gmt/doc/rst/source/grdimage.rst

     documentation for available drivers.
 Append a **+c**\ *options* string where *options* is a list of one or more concatenated number of GDAL **-co** options.
 For example, to write a GeoPDF with the TerraGo format use *=PDF+cGEO_ENCODING=OGC_BP*.
-Notes: (1) If a tiff file (.tif) is selected then we will write a GeoTiff image if the GMT projection syntax translates into a PROJ syntax, otherwise a plain tiff file is produced.
+Notes: (1) If a tiff file (.tif) is selected then we will write a GeoTIFF image if the GMT projection syntax translates into a PROJ syntax, otherwise a plain tiff file is produced.
 (2) Any vector elements will be lost. **Note**: The **-B** option is not compatible with |-A| since no PostScript output is allowed.